secworks/cmac/README.md

 messages.
 Padding has been verified.
 The CMAC generation works with 128 and 256 bit keys.

-Core has been implemented in hardware (Altera FPGA).
+Core has been implemented in hardware (Altera and Xilinx FPGAs).

 TODO:
 - Python model is working but not complete and needs cleanup.